 “The hospital strikers have demonstrated that you don’t get a job done unless you show the Man you’re not afraid to go to jail.
 If you’re not willing to pay that price, then you don’t deserve the rewards or benefits that go along with it.”

-“I read once, passingly, about a man named Shakespeare.
+One can hear the response that Malcolm got by watching the video of Malcolm X’s Oxford Union Debate (December 3, 1964), when he ended his speech quoting Shakespeare: “I read once, passingly, about a man named Shakespeare.
 I only read about him passingly, but I remember one thing he wrote that kind of moved me.
-He put it in the mouth of Hamlet, I think, it was, who said, “To be or not to be.”
-He was in doubt about something.
-Whether it was nobler in the mind of man to suffer the slings and arrows of outrageous fortune, moderation, or to take up arms against a sea of troubles and by opposing end them.
+He put it in the mouth of Hamlet, I think, it was, who said, ‘To be or not to be.’
+He was in doubt about something—whether it was nobler in the mind of man to suffer the slings and arrows of outrageous fortune—moderation—or to take up arms against a sea of troubles and by opposing end them.
 And I go for that.
 If you take up arms, you’ll end it, but if you sit around and wait for the one who’s in power to make up his mind that he should end it, you’ll be waiting a long time.
 And in my opinion, the young generation of whites, blacks, browns, whatever else there is, you’re living at a time of extremism, a time of revolution, a time when there’s got to be a change.
-People in power have misused it and now there has to be a change and a better world has to be built and the only way it’s going to be built is with extreme methods.
-And I, for one, will join in with anyone, I don’t care what color you are, as long as you want to change this miserable condition that exists on this earth.
-Thank you.”
+People in power have misused it, and now there has to be a change and a better world has to be built, and the only way it’s going to be built—is with extreme methods.
+And I, for one, will join in with anyone—I don’t care what color you are—as long as you want to change this miserable condition that exists on this earth.” —The Assassinations of M.L.K.
+Jr. and Malcolm X

 Malcolm X viewed the struggle of African Americans as an economic and social struggle for human rights and not limited to just a struggle for civil fights.
 He identified with the Colonial Revolution at that time in Africa and throughout the world, including the struggle of the Vietnamese people and the Cuban revolution; in direct opposition to the policies of the United States government both then and now.
 He had met with Che Guevara and the Cuban delegation to the United Nations in December 1964 and a firm bond was established between them.
 Contrary to Friedly and Perry’s assertions, Malcolm had become a very real threat to the very foundations of capitalism in the United States, The truth is that the United States government had a very good motive for the assassination.